Name in North American Boletes: Boletus luridus

-Tells: Yellow, blue-staining cap flesh has a red line just above the tubes.
-Cap stains green/blue.
+Tells: Yellow, blue/green staining flesh has a red/purple line just above the tubes.
 Yellow/red stem has lots of red netting, esp. at the top.
 Red flesh in the underground base.

 Other Information: Dark red pores age toward orange & quickly stain blue.
 Likes oak, but not exclusively.
 Distinguished from the other blue-staining, red-pored species by the prominent red netting.
 It can look very similar to Rubroboletus rhodosanguineus, but can be distinguished because lurid us blues more profoundly and displays a reddish/purple line where the tubes connect to the flesh (the “subhymenium”).
 That line is more yellow/greenish in rhodosanguineus.
 The flesh in the underground base usually bruises dark red rather than blue.
 The blue staining flesh evolves to eggshell white, before fading away to reveal the yellowish flesh.

 Science Notes: DNA testing moved this mushroom from Boletus to a newly erected genus called “Suillellus”.
 The species name comes from Europe and will most likely get changed if DNA tests (as usual) show that the two continents have genetically distinct lookalikes rather than a single, panoceanic species.